timkurvers/timkurvers.github.io/README.md

 ## Setup

-Install [Node.js] or higher for your platform.

-Install dependencies through npm:
+Install [Node.js] for your platform and install dependencies through npm:

 ```bash
 npm install